haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-01-installation_guidelines_for_dummies.md

 Within Snowflake you need to define a data warehouse database and a schema for the loading-layer.

-Let's call the database DWH_WILLIBALD and the schema DWH_02_LOAD.
+Let's call the database DWH_WILLIBALD.

+Caution:
+You have to define a schema within your data warehouse database and you have to call that schema DWH_02_LOAD.

 ### Connect dbt with the Snowflake account